 QOF 2021/22 will have very limited changes from the framework agreed for 2020/21.

-The incorporation of the Childhood Immunisation DES into QOF will go ahead.
+The incorporation of the childhood immunisation DES into QOF will go ahead.

-No new Quality Improvement modules will be added in 2021/22.
+No new quality improvement modules will be added in 2021/22.

-Quality Improvement modules on Early Cancer Diagnosis and Learning Disabilities are subject to full income protection for 2020/21.
+Quality improvement modules on early cancer diagnosis and learning disabilities are subject to full income protection for 2020/21.
 There will be some changes in 2021/22 to account for the impact of the pandemic on care.

 Support will be increased for the serious mental illness (SMI) physical health check indicator set.